-Charles and Violet Kray had 2 sons, twins in fact, Ronnie and Reggie, living in the poor working class East End of London Reggie was brought up in poverty along with his brother.
+Charles and Violet Kray had three sons, including twins Ronnie and Reggie, living in the poor working class East End of London.
+Reggie was brought up in poverty along with his brother.
 The brothers were mostly known as “the twins” and in their childhood they were trained by a boxer who was in fact their older brother, who was 10 years their senior.
 However the boxing seemed to deepen their aggression and brutal streaks that they had possessed right from the start.
 From this aggression the twins were fined for using the newly attained skills for knocking out a milkman’s horse, and shortly after this their first arrest was for nearly beating a policeman to death.

 The Double R